 Video: Alex Williams rehearsing 'Maybe This Time' for Westmount 2009 with Shane Tolmie on piano.
+Early Days

 As an aspiring singer, I used to visit many of London's open mic nights to perform but was often quite disheartened by the atmosphere.
 Despite being in a room full of creative people, there were not many opportunities to network, limited chances to perform, and many people didn't actually listen to each other's performances!
 I decided I wanted to create an open mic night that would put community at its heart with a supportive, fully engaged audience.